 - Looking for the “hidden alternative”

 - Focusing on the message, not the messenger

 - Appealing to the VABEs of others

-- Applying the appropriate theories and methods of leadership to a given situation
+- Applying the appropriate cornerstones and methods of leadership to a given situation